alex65536/sofcheck/docs/design.md

 - `eval` contains the implementation of position cost evaluation
   - `eval/feat` allows to tune the position cost weights.
 It contains utilities to extract the features from positions to perform such tuning, and to apply the updated weights to the engine
+- `gameset` contains APIs to work with SoFGameSet format
 - `search` contains the chess engine implementation.
 It uses the interface described in `bot_api`
   - `search/bin` contains the chess engine executable
 - `version` is a tiny module that contains the version info.
 This information is taken from Git